The Future of Children is supported by several partners at Princeton University and the Brookings Institution, which offer research and information.

 The Brookings Institution is an independent, nonpartisan organization devoted to research, analysis, education, and publication on public policy issues in economics, foreign policy, and governance.
 The goal of Brookings activities is to improve the performance of American institutions and the quality of public policy by using social science to analyze emerging issues and to offer practical approaches to those issues in language aimed at the general public.

-The Woodrow Wilson School of Public and International Affairs at Princeton University is a major international center of advanced training and research in public affairs.
+The Princeton School of Public and International Affairs at Princeton University is a major international center of advanced training and research in public affairs.
 The School serves interests in both domestic public policy and international affairs, and emphasizes experiential, policy-oriented research and learning in its undergraduate and graduate programs.